1. HOME

 3. [In-Store Lunch Edition] Enjoy Winter Asakusa Gourmet at Your Leisure

-If you want to warm your cold body during your winter stroll in Asakusa, we recommend enjoying lunch inside a shop at a relaxed pace.
-From long-established traditional flavors to hearty meat dishes and comforting noodles, we introduce exquisite gourmet foods unique to Asakusa.
+If you want to warm up at a relaxed pace during your winter stroll in Asakusa, sit-down lunches are a great choice.
+From long-established traditional flavors to hearty meat dishes and comforting noodles, here are the gourmet picks unique to Asakusa.

 3.1 Savor Traditional Japanese Cuisine with Long-Established Taste